Soybeans Rally from Early Weakness

-Soybeans saw contracts pulling well off their lows on Tuesday, with contracts up 1 to 2 cent sin the nearbys.
+The soybean market is trading with mixed trade on Wednesday morning, July is up 1 ¾ cents and November is down a penny.
+Soybeans saw contracts pulling well off their lows on Tuesday, with contracts up 1 to 2 cents in the nearbys.
+Preliminary open interest was up 3,023 contracts.
+There were 2 delivery notices for May soybeans overnight, with 53 for soybean meal and 317 issued for May soybean oil.
 The cmdtyView Cash Bean price was up 1 3/4 cents to $10.22 3/4.
 Soymeal futures were down $3.80 to $5.20 so far on the day, with Soy Oil futures rallying 116 to 161 points into the close.

 Bean oil strength in coming following a proposed House bill that would extend the 45Z tax credit through 2031, while excluding non-domestic feedstock outside of the US, Canada, and Mexico.